HackYourFuture-CPH/JavaScript/Week1/MAKEME.md

 ## Before you start with the homework:

 1. Watch: [What is programming](https://www.khanacademy.org/computing/computer-programming/programming/intro-to-programming/v/programming-intro) Just watch the 2 min video, you do not have to do the entire JavaScript course (It could be useful later on though).
-2. Please watch the following parts of the course, [Programming Foundations Fundamentals](https://www.lynda.com/Programming-Foundations-tutorials/Welcome/83603/90426-4.html) on Lynda.com (if you don't have access to Lynda yet ask Gijs):
-    0. Introduction
-    1. Programming Basics
-    2. Core Programming Syntax
-    3. Variables and Data Types

 ## Step 1: Command Line